 RBCS has a register of students who suffer from asthma within the School, which is updated yearly or as required.
-We do this by sending an "Annual Emergency Salbutamol Consent Form" to parents/guardians.
-This form asks parents/guardians to confirm their child has asthma or a prescribed inhaler, that their child has a working, in-date inhaler that is clearly labelled and that they will bring with them to School every day, the child's usual asthma triggers and symptoms and that they are happy for an emergency inhaler to be administered if their child's own is not available.
+We do this by asking parents to inform us of any immediate changes and update us accordingly.
 Once we receive this form back, we can add the student to the asthma register which includes: